FernandoFrali/vconverter/README.md

 ## Installation

 VConverter is available as an executable installer for Windows platforms.
-You can download the latest installer from [here](link_to_installer).
+You can download the latest installer from [here][link_to_installer].

 ## How to Use